Daniel-Mietchen/events/JupyterCon-2017.md

 >
 > Some Notebooks are provided along with a containerized version, usually through Docker.
 In such cases, we are taking an approach similar to analyzing the Notebooks themselves: attempting to build the container from scratch, run it and document problems encountered on the way, as well as attempts to solve them.
 >
-> The project is a collaborative effort, still ongoing and documented in an open-science manner “on GitHub”:(https://github.com/sparcopen/open-research-doathon/issues/25), as is “this submission”:(https://github.com/Daniel-Mietchen/events/blob/master/JupyterCon-2017.md).
+> The project is a collaborative effort, still ongoing and documented in an open-science manner "on GitHub":(https://github.com/sparcopen/open-research-doathon/issues/25), as is "this submission":(https://github.com/Daniel-Mietchen/events/blob/master/JupyterCon-2017.md).
 I would like to thank everyone who has contributed so far.

 Suggested secondary topic(s)